momer/nutch-selenium/README.md

 The underlying code is based on the nutch-htmlunit plugin, which was in turn based on nutch-httpclient.
 I also have patches to send through on nutch-htmlunit which get it working with nutch 2.2.1, so stay tuned if you want to use htmlunit for some reason.

-## NOTE:
+## IMPORTANT NOTES:

+1. This plugin is currently being merged into the Nutch Core - see [issue #1933 on Nutch's JIRA](https://issues.apache.org/jira/browse/NUTCH-1933)

-A version of this plugin which relies on the Selenium Hub/Node system can be found here: https://github.com/momer/nutch-selenium-grid-plugin
+2. A version of this plugin which relies on the Selenium Hub/Node system can be found here: https://github.com/momer/nutch-selenium-grid-plugin

 ## Installation (tested on Ubuntu 14.0x)